 Fair Access is a principle around ensuring that all learners have an equal chance of success by putting in place appropriate reasonable adjustments.
 The adjustments must not advantage the candidate nor affect the integrity of the end point assessment.

-Those handling any requests for reasonable adjustments should also refer to relevant quality assurance, assessment information and/or course documentation. (this may be provided by the trailblazer apprenticeship group, qualification awarding organisation or other stakeholders such as the Institute for Apprenticeships or Education and Skills Funding Agency).
+Those handling any requests for reasonable adjustments should also refer to relevant quality assurance, assessment information and/or course documentation. (this may be provided by the trailblazer apprenticeship group, qualification awarding organisation or other stakeholders such as the Institute for Apprenticeships and Technical Education (IFATE) or the Education and Skills Funding Agency (ESFA).

 This policy uses as its reference the Joint Council of Qualifications guidance on access arrangements and reasonable adjustments.